SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 attempt to hide.)
 When using this sight to ﬁre at anything other than Point-Blank or Short range, the character must take an action to aim or forfeit the bonus of the laser sight.
 (The character gets the aiming bonus.)
-It is simply too hard to see the “dot” at Medium or Long range with a “quick shot.”
+It is simply too hard to see the "dot" at Medium or Long range with a "quick shot."
 Cost: Easy.
 Quick-Draw Holster: A favorite among gunslingers, the springloaded quick-draw holster is only available for nonbulky pistol weapons or melee weapons.
 With this holster, drawing the weapon does not count as an action, so characters may perform it in the same turn as using the weapon without penalty.
-In addition, when the character engages in a “quick-draw” contest, she can add 1D to her initiative.
+In addition, when the character engages in a "quick-draw" contest, she can add 1D to her initiative.
 It does not provide any special initiative bonus during normal combat.
 Cost: Easy.
 Telescopic Sight: Only an advantage at Medium or Long range, the standard telescopic sight is equipped to make seeing the weapon’s